coordinationlabs/pyth-crosschain-gli/README.md

 See the Server Modifications for Testing section for more detailed discussion of modifications.

 ## How to Run the Audit

+All code for the audit is in the `gli-audit-package` folder.
+The `project-source` folder is included as a reference to confirm that any modifications made for the test-enabled server do not change random number generation functionality.
+The unmodified code for the random number servercan be found under `project-source/apps/fortuna`.

 The audit process uses Docker to ensure a clean, consistent, and easy-to-run test environment.
 It involves running the test-enabled server in a Docker container and then running a `live_client` against it from your local machine.